Family & Guest Orientation Programs

 In addition, one of the main functions of the student program is to register for classes.
 Students will meet with professional academic advisors and register for classes.
 This is a time when students work with advisors to develop goals and plans.
 As such, family and guests cannot accompany students to advising and registration rooms.

 Family Members play a vital role in student success!
 This is an opportunity to meet with the wonderful professionals who will be working with your student(s).
-Family & Guest Program will help families understand the academic and social environment at SBU as well as cover a variety of topics that may be of interest to Families and Guests.
+The Family & Guest Orientation Program will help families understand the academic and social environment at SBU as well as cover a variety of topics that may be of interest to Families and Guests.
 We also hope to help you get acclimated to the SBU community- since it is now your new home as well!

 - Be able to identify campus resources available to students and how to engage with these resources